possatti/ludum-dare-45/README.md

 Tip: Just press the right arrow repeatedly from time to time in order to balance the tower and increase speed.

 I made the game using [Godot](https://godotengine.org/).
+The font I used is ["pixelated" by Greenma201](https://www.dafont.com/pixelated.font).
 You are not deaf, the game has no sound really.
 And I drew these amazingly beautiful graphics myself using inkscape... :D

 ## Links